Characterization of the gravitational wave spectrum from sound waves within the sound shell model: GW production from stationary processes

-Following ref.~\cite{Caprini:2009fx}, we take the change of variable $\tau_2 \to \tau_-$,
+Following Ref.~\cite{Caprini:2009fx}, we take the change of variable $\tau_2 \to \tau_-$,

 The characteristic linear growth of stationary processes \cite{Kosowsky:2001xp,Gogoberidze:2007an,Hindmarsh:2013xza,Hindmarsh:2019phv,Guo:2020grp} is found when inverting the order of integration in \Eq{Delta_general_uetc} is allowed \cite{Caprini:2009fx}.
 This is justified if the function $f(\tau, k)$ becomes negligibly small in the range $\tau < \tini - \tau_1$ and $\tau > \tfin - \tau_1$ for all $\tau_1 \in (\tini, \tfin)$, such that the integral over $\tau_-$ can be extended to $\tau_- \in (-\infty, \infty)$ and the limits of integration do not depend any longer on $\tau_1$ \cite{Caprini:2009fx}.
-This condition can be justified, for example, when the UETC decays as a Gaussian function (cf.~Kraichan decorrelation \cite{Kraichnan:1965zz}) as we show in \Sec{Kraichnan}.
-On the other hand, when $f(\tau, k)$ is a periodic function (cf.~UETC found in the sound shell) this condition is, in general, unjustified, unless $f$ becomes sufficiently oscillatory in $\tau_-$ as in the $k \tau_- \to \infty$ limit, such that the limits of integration already include several oscillations and their extension to $\pm \infty$ does not affect the result of the integral.
-We note that this approximation holds in the same regime as the one used in ref.~\cite{Hindmarsh:2019phv}, $k \delta \tfin \to \infty$, see discussion in \Sec{k3_k9}.
+This condition can be justified, for example, when the UETC decays as a Gaussian function (e.g., Kraichan decorrelation \cite{Kraichnan:1965zz}) as we show in \Sec{sec_kraichnan}.
+On the other hand, when $f(\tau, k)$ is a periodic function (e.g., the UETC found in the sound shell model) this condition is, in general, unjustified, unless $f$ becomes sufficiently oscillatory in $\tau_-$.
+This is the case in the $k \tau_- \to \infty$ limit, where the limits of integration already include several oscillations, so that extending the limits to $\pm \infty$ does not affect drastically the result of the integral.
+This approximation holds in the regime assumed in Ref.~\cite{Hindmarsh:2019phv}, $k \delta \tfin \to \infty$ (see discussion in \Sec{k3_k9}).
 Under this assumption, we find

 In particular, if one ignores the expansion of the Universe, the integral over $\tau_1$ directly yields the linear dependence with $\delta \tfin$,